Dogon people: Culture and religion

-Today, at least 35% of the Dogon practice Islam.
-Another 10% practices Christianity.
+The Dogon religion is the traditional religious or spiritual beliefs of the Dogon people.
+Dogons who adhere to the Dogon religion believe in one Supreme Creator called Amma (or Ama).
+They also believe in ancestral spirits known as the Nommo in their language, also referred to as "Water Spirits".

+Professors Anthony Appiah and Henry Louis Gates Jr. write that: "most Dogon still practice traditional religion with a complex mythology.".
+Others practice Islam or Christianity.

 Dogon society is organized by a patrilineal kinship system.
 Each Dogon village, or enlarged family, is headed by one male elder.
 This chief head is the oldest living son of the ancestor of the local branch of the family.

 The blind Dogon elder Ogotemmeli taught the main symbols of the Dogon religion to French anthropologist Marcel Griaule in October 1946.
 Griaule had lived amongst the Dogon people for fifteen years before this meeting with Ogotemmeli took place.
 Ogotemmeli taught Griaule the religious stories in the same way that Ogotemmeli had learned them from his father and grandfather; oral instruction which he had learned over the course of more than twenty years.
 What makes the record so important from a historical perspective is that the Dogon people were still living in their oral culture at the time their religion was recorded.
 They were one of the last people in West Africa to lose their independence and come under French rule.

 The Dogon people with whom French anthropologists Griaule and Germaine Dieterlen worked during the 1930s and 1940s had a system of signs which ran into the thousands, including "their own systems of astronomy and calendrical measurements, methods of calculation and extensive anatomical and physiological knowledge, as well as a systematic pharmacopoeia".
 The religion embraced many aspects of nature which are found in other traditional African religions.

 The key spiritual figures in the religion were the Nummo/Nommo twins.
-According to Ogotemmêli's description of them, the Nummo, whom he also referred to as "Water", had green skinned covered in green hair, and in form were like human from the loins up, but serpent below.
+According to Ogotemmêli's description of them, the Nummo, whom he also referred to as "Water", had green skin covered in green hair, and were formed like humans from the loins up, but serpent-like below.
 Their eyes were red, their tongues forked, and their arms flexible and unjointed.

 Ogotemmêli classified the Nummo as hermaphrodites.
 Their images or figures appeared on the female side of the Dogon sanctuary.
-They were primarily symbolized by the sun, which was a female symbol in the religion.
-In the Dogon language, the sun's name (nay) had the same root as "mother" (na) and "cow" (nā).
+They were primarily symbolized by the Sun, which was a female symbol in the religion.
+In the Dogon language, the Sun's name (nay) had the same root as "mother" (na) and "cow" (nā).
 They were symbolized by the colour red, a female symbol.